Brunty/top-testing-tips/content/tips/named-data-providers.md

 ---
 title: "Named Data Providers"
-date: 2017-08-10T18:07:17+01:00
+date: 2017-08-10T21:07:17+01:00
-draft: true
+draft: false
 categories: ["unit-testing", "data-providers", "naming"]
 tags: ["phpunit", "data-providers", "php"]
 series: ["The human stuff"]
 ---

-In the [last tip posted](https://toptestingtips/tips/use-data-providers), I showed how data providers can help with providing different input to the same test.
+In the [last tip posted](https://toptestingtips.com/tips/using-data-providers), I showed how data providers can help with providing different input to the same test.

 Sometimes, data providers can feel a little difficult to work out what data is going where.
-Or if one fails, it can be tricky to work out exactly which one it was, error messages aren't always the clearest of things.
+Or if one fails, it can be trickier than you might like to debug exactly which one went wrong.
+Error messages aren't always the clearest of things.

 In PHPUnit you can name your data providers, so that when one of them fails, the name of that set of data is included in the output for debugging purposes.